-Have you ever thought of going back in time and have the chance to witness what really had happened in a historical place or person?
-Or just curious of how our ancestors lived their lives?
+Have you ever thought of going back in time and having the chance to witness what really happened in a historical place or person?
+Or just curious about how our ancestors lived their lives?
 Living in homes we seldom see nowadays and doing activities in a very conventional way?
-Whenever I visit a place rich in history, I always imagined myself traveling through time—curious about the history surrounding that site.
+Whenever I visit a place rich in history, I always imagine myself traveling through time—curious about the history surrounding that site.
 Hoping to see in person what had happened in that exact place and at that particular time—what actions they did that resulted in what we have today.
 Seems impossible to do, right?
 But, I was able to experience it… somehow.

-Last holiday, I’ve gotten the opportunity to visit Las Casas Filipinas de Acuzar in Bagac, Bataan.
+Last holiday, I got the opportunity to visit Las Casas Filipinas de Acuzar in Bagac, Bataan.
 A heritage site that replicates a community from the Spanish colonial period.
 A park for those who want to go back in time and appreciate architecture and design during our ancestors’ time.
-A tour back in a time of bitter past but brought an architectural and historical gift for us Filipinos.
+A tour back in a time of bitter past but it brought an architectural and historical gift for us Filipinos.

 LAS CASAS FILIPINAS DE ACUZAR

 Just upon arriving at the park’s entrance, we saw the vastness of the area.
 Old-fashioned structures stood firm and people wore vintage clothing.
-From afar, you’ll wonder how much did the owner invest to have this collection.
-It felt like we’ve gone time traveling.
+From afar, you’ll wonder how much the owner invested to have this collection.
+It felt like we’d gone time traveling.
 We took the 2000 Peso package which includes a river tour, family lunch, Calesa Ride, access to the Hotel de Oriente, and the Heritage Tour.

-The river tour lets everyone see the Casas in a different perspective.
-We rode a balsa that cruises on Umagol River.
+The river tour lets everyone see the Casas from a different perspective.
+We rode a balsa that cruises on the Umagol River.
 It is a natural river that was expanded to fill the site which adds to the authenticity of the look.
 The tour lets us explore Estero de Binondo, which is a representation of the old Binondo.
 As we all know, Binondo is known as the oldest Chinatown in the world and it grew as a place of commerce since before Spanish times.
 The river tour experience is like being in Venice—exploring the waterways on a gondola.
-As we cruise around Estero de Binondo, we’ve seen houses and bridges with intricate designs.
+As we cruised around Estero de Binondo, we saw houses and bridges with intricate designs.
 I was amazed at the experience.
-Even if the sun was high at that time, we’ve just ignored it and appreciate the beautifully made structures around us.
+Even if the sun was high at that time, we just ignored it and appreciated the beautifully made structures around us.

 HOTEL DE ORIENTE